saujosai/imbalanced-learn/doc/over_sampling.rst

   >>> print(sorted(Counter(y_resampled).items()))
   [(0, 4674), (1, 4674), (2, 4674)]

-When dealing with mixed data type such as continuous and categorical features, none of the presented methods (apart of the class :class:`RandomOverSampler`) can deal with the categorical features.
+When dealing with mixed data types such as continuous and categorical features, none of the presented methods (apart from the class :class:`RandomOverSampler`) can deal with the categorical features.
 The :class:`SMOTENC` :cite:`chawla2002smote` is an extension of the :class:`SMOTE` algorithm for which categorical data are treated differently::